Release Date: 8/17/2013

 Having 8200 DPI may seem like overkill to most.
 This is one of the few mice out there that support it.
 After using my Mamba 2012 which had a max of 6400 DPI I figured it couldn’t get any higher.
 I have to say 8200 DPI is so sensitive a sneeze could make it move.
-Barely flexing my fingers muscles allowed me to move the entire mouse across the whole screen.
+Barely flexing my fingers and muscles allowed me to move the entire mouse across the whole screen.
 Some people prefer little movement while some prefer lower DPI.
 While I personally would never use 8200 DPI (I prefer around 3000) it’s there for someone.
 I also felt that the laser itself is just so much better than any other mouse I have used.
 It glides just right has the technology to detect what mat surface you are using.
 You can select your Razer mousepad in the Synapse 2.0 software which is great and I noticed a huge difference while using my Razer Vespula (speed side).

 While the device may feel smooth and respond well in both wired and wireless mode, it’s also about how it feels in action.
 The Ouroborous comes with magnetic finger grips and/or rests.
 This is great for people who have a more fingered grip or use more palm, or just have big hands and don’t want your pinky or thumb to drag.
 The magnetic grips snap right on which is ingenious and much more practical than the R.A.T.
 9’s need for a tool.
 Now, the Ouroboros does come with a screwdriver but it’s separate and only needs to extend the palm rest and insert the rechargeable AA battery.
 One feature that I love about the Ouroboros is the wheel underneath the palm rest that allows you to tilt it for better grip.
 It allows you to fill in that gap in your palm if you’re a finger grip gamer or lower the palm rest for a more palm-heavy gamer.
 This allows you to essentially suck the mouse into your hand rather than just trying to form the mouse into your hand like the R.A.T. series by Cyborg.